HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 Timing issues affect expense validity under accruals accounting.
 Pre-trading expenses need special treatment and documentation.
 Post-cessation costs rarely qualify for business relief.

-Here are some of the ways using which you can prepare for HMRC enquiries:
+Here are some of the ways you can prepare for HMRC enquiries:

 Digital campaign algorithms identify potential compliance risks automatically.
-Significant year-on-year expense variations trigger additional scrutiny.
+Significant year-on-year expense variations lead to additional scrutiny.
 Industry benchmarking highlights unusual expense patterns.

 Professional indemnity insurance claims may indicate compliance problems.
 HMRC cross-references professional advice costs with enquiry outcomes.
 High advisory costs sometimes suggest underlying issues.